ivanbosnjak1311/monaco-roleplay/README.md

 - Car ownership with dealership (work in progress): The script includes a dealership system that allows players to purchase and own their own cars.
 While this feature is still a work in progress, it will be fully functional in the near future.
 - ORM-Based SQL: Server uses ORM based sql commands, allowing beginners that does not have specific experience in sql language to save and load data from the database.

+# Technical Notes
+- This gamemode has been adapted to the **Open.MP** client modification.
+- Password hashing has been changed from the original SHA256 approach to **bcrypt** for stronger security using the `samp-bcrypt` plugin.
+  Registration and login flows now use asynchronous bcrypt hashing and verification.
+  Make sure to include the `samp-bcrypt` plugin in your `plugins/` folder.

 # Credits
 - Credits to realnaith, developer of myserver, that was used as a base for this script.
 - Credits to all include developers: Y_Less, samp-incognito, .. and list goes on.